MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.98.md

 (76) Then east along the southern boundary of section 33 to the northeast corner of section 4, T. 18 S., R. 5 E.

-(77) Then southeast in a diagonal line acros sections 3 and 11 to the southeast corner of section 11, T. 18 S., R. 5 E.
+(77) Then southeast in a diagonal line across sections 3 and 11 to the southeast corner of section 11, T. 18 S., R. 5 E.

 (78) Then south along the western boundary of section 13 to the southwest corner of section 13, T. 18 S., R. 5 E.